MrScislowski/HelsinkiFullStack/part5/README.md

 In a `try...catch` block that uses axios, the caught error won't show all its properties if you use `JSON.stringify(...)`.
 Specifically, the response details.
 These properties aren't enumerable (=> won't show up in a `for...in` loop, or `Object.keys()` and `JSON.stringify()`).

 To get around that, use `console.log(e)`, or `console.dir(e, { depth: null })`

+### Cross-site scripting, XSS, and localstorage

+#### XSS Overview

+- a type of injection, where malicious scripts are injected into otherwise benign/trusted websites
+- attacker uses web application to send malicious code (usually as browser side script) to different end user
+- can occur anywhere a web app uses input from a user within the output it generates without validating or encoding it
+- usually access cookies, session tokens, other sensitive info retained by the browser
+- types of XSS
+  - reflected (non-persisted, type I) XSS.
+User input is immediately returned by a web application in an error message / search result, without that data being made safe to render in the browser
+  - stored (persistent, type II) XSS.
+User input is stored on the target server (e.g. in DB, log).
+User is able to retrieve the stored data from the web app without the data being made safe to render in the browser.
+  - DOM-based (type 0) XSS.
+Attack payload is executed as a result of modifying DOM environment in victim browser used by original client side script, so that the code runs in an unexpected manner.

+#### Preventing

+Frameworks like React have good security practices.
+Whenever you're directly manipulating the DOM you have to be careful (e.g. React's `dangerouslySetInnerHTML` without sanitizing the HTML).
+If you do need to manipulate the DOM, Output Encoding and HTML Sanitization should be considered.
+OWASP will be producing framework-specific cheatsheets for React, Vue, and Angular according to [this website](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html)